bdlilley/rollouts-plugin-trafficrouter-glooplatform/README.md

 Patterns were based on the K8s gateway api plugin found [here](https://github.com/argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi).

+View the recorded demo here - this is roughly what is documented in the example section below.

+TODO youtube video link

 ### Rollouts Concepts

 Think of Argo Rollout CR like a replacement for the K8s Deployment CR.